guerilla7/CyberMoE/README.md

     ```

 If these files are missing, you may encounter file-not-found errors.
 You can create them manually or use the provided samples above.

+## Large Files and Git LFS

+This repo uses Git LFS to store large artifacts like model checkpoints and some datasets.
+The patterns are configured in `.gitattributes` (e.g., `checkpoints/**`, `data/**`, `*.pt`, `*.csv`, `*.jsonl`).
+Collaborators should set up Git LFS locally to avoid pointer files and 100MB push limits on GitHub.

+Quick start for collaborators:

+1. Install Git LFS
+    - macOS: `brew install git-lfs`
+    - Windows (Chocolatey): `choco install git-lfs`
+    - Debian/Ubuntu: `sudo apt-get install git-lfs`
+2. Initialize in your environment: `git lfs install`
+3. Clone or update the repo:
+    - Fresh clone: `git clone <repo>` (LFS files will download automatically)
+    - Existing clone: `git lfs pull` (fetch binary content for LFS pointers)
+4. Verify LFS tracking: `git lfs ls-files`

+Pushing large files:

+- Add files that match tracked patterns as usual (e.g., files under `checkpoints/`), then `git add` / `git commit` / `git push`.
+LFS will store the content outside normal Git history.
+- If you encounter GitHub’s 100MB limit for a file that was previously committed without LFS, you can migrate history (use with care):
+  - `git lfs migrate import --include='checkpoints/*.pt'`
+  - `git push --force-with-lease`
+  Coordinate with your team before rewriting history.

+Tips:

+- In CI or constrained environments, you can skip automatic LFS downloads by setting `GIT_LFS_SKIP_SMUDGE=1` and later fetch with `git lfs pull` when needed.
+- Ensure new large file types are added to `.gitattributes` if they fall outside existing patterns.